Ivan2201x/portfolio/README.md

-Personal portfolio built with NextJs, with Javascript, ChakraUI and some of Tailwindcss.
+Personal portfolio built with NextJs, Javascript, ChakraUI and Tailwindcss(DaisyUI).